Roger Bresnahan

 Known for his fiery nature, Roger Bresnahan was one of the top catchers in baseball in the first decade of the 1900s and a key member of the New York Giants club that won the 1905 World Series.

-Bresnahan began his career playing for a team in Lima, Ohio, and was an eighteen year old pitcher for the 1897 Washington Senators, going 4-0 with a 3.95 ERA in six appearances.
-After playing with the Toledo Mud Hens for a time, he returned to the majors with the 1900 Chicago Orphans, appearing in two games as a catcher.
-He spent the next season and a half with the Baltimore Orioles, splitting time between the outfield and behind the plate.
+Bresnahan began his career playing for a team in Lima, Ohio, and was an eighteen-year-old pitcher for the Washington Senators in 1897, going 4-0 with a 3.95 ERA in 6 appearances.
+He failed to come to agreement on a salary the following season - he asked for $2,400 and the team offered $2,000 - and as a result was released.
+After playing with the Toledo Mud Hens for a time, he returned to the majors with the Chicago Orphans in 1900, appearing in two games as a catcher, having been converted to a position player in the meantime.
+He spent the next season and a half with the Baltimore Orioles in the new American League, splitting time between the outfield and behind the plate, where he spelled Wilbert Robinson and generally served as the team's leadoff hitter.

 After the 1908 season, Bresnahan was traded to the St. Louis Cardinals, whom he was also given the opportunity to manage.
-The club finished in the second division in each of his four years at the helm, and he saw only part-time duty on the field.
+The Cardinals gave up a lot to acquire him, their best pitcher - Bugs Raymond - and their best position player - Red Murray.
+It was a terrible ball club, and the Cardinals finished in the second division each of his four years at the helm, but improved in his first three years.
+He saw only part-time duty on the field as his playing skills were in decline.
+He was let go after getting into a spat with owner Helen Robison Britton; he found out that using the sort of colorful language with which he used to bait umpires was not so well received when directed at a lady from high society.
+He was in a protracted legal battle to recover the salary due him for the remainder of his contract and, eventually, reached a settlement that provided with about half of what he was owed: $20,000.
 He was then sold to the Chicago Cubs, whom he also managed in 1915, his final season as both a big league player and skipper.

 [edit] Miscellany

 Bresnahan is credited with inventing shin guards and was the first catcher to use them, while he was playing for the Giants.
-He also developed a leather batting helmet in 1908 after he was severely injured by a beaning.
+He denied being the inventor, saying he had only adapted the shin guards that were already in use by cricket players, but he popularized them.
+He improved the catcher's mask by introducing padding and also developed a leather batting helmet in 1908 after he was severely injured by a beaning on a pitch by Andy Coakley.

 Bresnahan was nicknamed "The Duke of Tralee" because he told people he was born in Tralee, Ireland.
-In reality, he was born and died in Toledo, Ohio, and is the only Toledoan to be enshrined in the Hall of Fame.
-He was also the first catcher elected to Cooperstown, and he was also highlighted in Heroes Behind the Mask as one of the top catchers of all-time.
+In reality, it was his parents who were from there, and he was born and died in Toledo, Ohio.
+He is the only Toledoan to be enshrined in the Hall of Fame.
+He was also the first catcher elected to Cooperstown and he was also highlighted in Heroes Behind the Mask as one of the top catchers of all-time.

 [edit] Notable Achievements